Journey to the origins of Trip Hop

 I am glad that I don’t remember how much I spent for this album when I won that auction on Ebay years ago.
 Not because I would think it was too much.
 Just because it was probably a lot.
 But this is the kind of album that you either want to have, and then you just have to pay what it’s worth, or… well, or you probably just don’t care too much about music.

 You might call “Headz” a label sampler, but it’s way much more than that.
-The music that was compiled on it was so much a definition of a new style of music that a lot of people started using the title as the name of this new style.
+The music that was compiled for it was so much a definition of a new style of music that a lot of people started using its title as the name for what grew into a new genre.
 Headz.
-It’s all the cool stuff that emerged at the intersection of trip hop and hip hop.
+It’s all the cool stuff that emerged when Hip Hop branched out to create Trip Hop.

-In a way, this is kind of the opposite of the intention of this album as it simply traveled a new path, did what innovators do, combine things that haven’t been connected before to create something new.
-The thing is – once something new has been created, people need a label to refer to it, and as much as the terms “trip hop” and “headz” may be despised by many, they let you refer to something in less than fifty words.
+Naturally, this wasn’t the intention of the originators of this album.
+They simply traveled a new path, did what innovators do, combining things that haven’t been connected before to create something new.
+Once something new has been created, people need a label to refer to it, and as much as the terms “Trip Hop” and “Headz” may be disliked by some, they let you refer to something in less than fifty words.

-Sure, you might as well say that this is mostly instrumental hip hop, it just has a different twist and a different attitude.
-And yet – if you listen to “Headz” in its entirety you just know that this can hardly be labeled like that.
-Trippy it is, and way more abstract, set in a really different haze of smoke.
+Sure, you might as well say that this is mostly instrumental Hip Hop, only with a new twist and a different attitude.
+And yet — if you listen to “Headz” in its entirety you know that it can’t be labeled like that.
+Trippy it is, and way more abstract, set in a different cloud of smoke.

 “Headz” is a milestone and a really smart move on behalf of Mo’ Wax.
-They simply collected all of the great stuff they had been publishing on 12″es on a big fat three piece vinyl sampler, gave it some very cool art work courtesy of 3D which is none other than Robert del Naja of Massive Attack fame, and showed the world what an outstanding bunch of artists they had collected.
-It worked so well that they compiled an even more massive follow-ups, two 4-LP-boxes, Headz 2A and 2B.
+They collected all of the great stuff they had been publishing on 12″es, put it on a big fat three piece vinyl sampler, gave it some very cool art work courtesy of 3D which is none other than Robert del Naja of Massive Attack fame, and showed the world what an outstanding bunch of artists they had collected.
+It worked so well that they compiled even more massive follow-ups, two 4-LP-boxes, Headz 2A and 2B.

 It doesn’t make much sense to go through all of the 18 not 16 tracks, even if all of them would deserve a comment — even the ones by lesser known artists.
 It actually says a lot about the quality of “Headz” that a track by some guys called Awunsound is just as good as most of the other material, even if it was the only thing they ever published.
 For a definition of what this compilation is all about, these first to sides work just fine.